 Features:

-You have a shade card sheet to hold up against your beans so you can tell the app if the beans you’re using are light, medium, medium-dark or dark roasted, you can tell the app if you’re utilizing 100% Arabica, or a Arabica/Robusta blend.
+You have a shade card sheet to hold up against your beans so you can tell the app if the beans you’re using are light, medium, medium-dark or dark roasted, you can tell the app if you’re using 100% Arabica, or a Arabica/Robusta blend.
 You can save your coffee by name in the app, and then ask the app to dial in for you, basically, by clicking the edit icon & clicking the “start” button.

 Check Price – Amazon UK